 - When you are engaged in watersports activities at sea and you get into difficulty and for whatever reason are unable to raise assistance, is there anyone ashore who knows what to do if you fail to return at your estimated time?

 - Would a friend or relative know who to contact and would they know sufficient detail about your pleasure craft and your likely whereabouts to assist ABDF CG and ABSAR locate you?

-- The voluntary safety identification seeks to mitigate against the aforementioned concerns and applies to non-powered pleasure craft under 5 metres in length.
-It is free of cost and is for the benefit of the owners of these pleasure craft.
+- The voluntary safety identification seeks to mitigate against the aforementioned concerns and applies to non-powered pleasure craft under 5 meters in length.
+It is free of cost and is for the benefit of the owners of these pleasure crafts.